lucyksf/turnbinds-wayland/README.md

 ###
 ## ``sudo libinput debug-events --device /dev/input/eventX`` X=your mouse input number
 ###
 ## Move your mouse steadily for a few seconds, you'll see a lot of ``event3   POINTER_MOTION    6446    +15.366s    0.00/  0.21 ( +0.00/ +1.00)``, the number 6446 will be different for you depending on your sensitivity, this number is what you want to save.
 Now you'll need to note your monitor's refresh rate.
 The equation goes as follows: POINTER_MOTION / REFRESH_RATE ≈ XX.
+This will be your number to put inside the usleep() function at the bottom of the code.
 ## Inside the code, you can adjust the usleep() function at the bottom and change your left_speed, light_speed and override_speed accordingly.

 # Requirements